-MCAudioLab designs and hand-builds professional audio equipments
+MCAudioLab designs and hand-builds professional audio equipment

-The tone and the quality of our equipments comes from an open mind about audio design and intelligent circuit layout as well as high quality components and keeping things small enough to offer both great prices and direct contact with our users.
+The tone and the quality of our equipment comes from an open mind about audio design and intelligent circuit layout as well as high quality components and keeping things small enough to offer both great prices and direct contact with our users.

 about audio design

 The goal is designing and building the gear we’d use every day as audio engineers.
 And we do it with a free state of mind, trying to keep clear of dogmas and trends and esoteric approaches.
 We started off building vintage-style class A tube gear.
 Classic tone is great, but legendary units have their quirks and drawbacks so that’s we design things our way starting from the ground up.
 The design of our own tube power supply is something we are proud of and thanks to it you get a 100% pure vintage sound.

 But then why commit to old-school tone monsters?
 It’s not all about vintage or tubes just because it’s “cool”.
 We had some ideas for a tube enhancer and drive and a M/S ambience tool, and we went for it.
 Then it was the turn of discrete audio op-amps.
 And who knows what’s next.

 Tone and audio performance are the only things we don’t discuss.
 When designing a unit, we need to choose the right design and components to achieve tone and character when needed, and pristine audio performance to meet modern professional audio production standards.
 We painstakingly design audio paths to be as short as possible.
 If a component gets us the tone we’re after, we’ll use it.
 We choose components and design solutions for their quality and functionality, not for the sake of name dropping.
 Every single component is carefully selected, compared with others and tested.
 This guarantees our gear provides top level audio quality while minimizing unwanted artifacts and noise.